hyunbin7303/RustFundamentalCollabo/RustGrammar/Iterator/readme.md

 # Iterator Investigation
 Iterator in Rust allows us to go through each value as an immutable reference.
 In rust, we called it as `Iterator Trait` since it is an *An interface for dealing with iterators.* (according to the Rust-lang).
+Within Iterator trait, it has a `Next()` method that may return Some or None.
 Iterator traits comes with multiple methods and this document explains how to use it and when to use it in the right circumstance.

 ## iter, into_iter, iter_mut...
 What is the diference?